 Creatine is one of the most popular fitness supplements out there.
 Although it's something you'll commonly find in many muscle-building supplement regimens, most people aren't fully aware of all of the benefits of creatine.

-In this article, we’ll deep dive into how it works.
+In this article, we'll deep dive into how it works and if creatine supplements are right for you.

 Why do People Take Creatine?